Cardamom Chocolate Chunk Shortbread Cookies

 - Fold the semisweet chocolate chunks into the dough until it's evenly incorporated.
 Divide the dough into 2 loose discs.

 - Once the dough is chilled and you're ready to bake the cookies, preheat the oven to 350°F. Beat the egg with 1 Tablespoon of water until it's smooth.
-Toss the remaining cardamom and Turbinado sugar together, and evenly pour the mixture onto a plate or shallow dish.
+Toss the remaining cardamom and raw sugar together on a plate.
 Line 2 sheet pans with parchment paper.

 - Remove the dough from the fridge and unwrap.
-Brush both logs with the egg wash and roll in the Turbinado sugar to evenly coat the outside of the dough (don't pack too much on or the sugar will bake into the pan instead of the cookies).
+Brush both logs with the egg wash and roll in the raw sugar to evenly coat the outside of the dough.
+(Don't pack too much on or the sugar will bake into the pan instead of the cookies.)
 Cut the logs in half, if necessary.

 - Using a serrated knife, cut the logs into 1/2-inch cookies (you should get about 48 cookies).
 If you hit a chocolate chunk, gently saw the knife back and forth to cut through it.
 If it still crumbles apart, just push the cookie back together, the dough is very unfussy!